GYCinc/SemanticSurf/README.md

 ## 🔄 The Workflow: Capture to Curation

 ### 1. Live Session
-- Select a student from the dropdown (Supabase Sync + Local Fallback).
 - Teach as usual.
 The transcript scrolls automatically with live WPM tracking.
 - **Marking:** Click words or lines to identify focus points.
 - **Notes:** Use the sidebar to jot down executive observations.